UPDATE: ASCVD risk factor critique

 -- we do know that several of the risk factors that do not make it into the risk calculators are really important in developing cardiovascular disease.
 Some of these, as above, are medical risk factors (PAD, HIV, depression, etc), and some of these are not (stress levels, lack of exercise, less healthy diet, lack of support systems, environmental exposures such as air pollution)

--- so, pretty much all patients in the US have multiple risk factors, if one were to include all of the above in predicting the risk of ASCVD; and we know from several studies that combinations of risk factors are more than additive in the cardiovascular risk
+-- so, pretty much all patients in the US have multiple risk factors, if one were to include all of the above in predicting the risk of ASCVD; and we know from several studies that combinations of risk factors can be more than additive in the cardiovascular risk

 -- my approach has been to try to do a qualitative assessment of the aggregate of the individual patient’s risk factors. eg, if a patient has diabetes along with depression, or a stressful life, or PAD, or HIV, I will be more aggressive in discussing nonpharmacologic as well as pharmacologic interventions, perhaps with a very aggressive lipid goal of <40 in those who seem to be at very high risk, which may well require more than one med and more intensive motivational interviewing to help improve diet/exercise/etc